Tipping points & feedback loops

 Work needed to get to the tipping point

-The block is initially in a stable equilibrium, and the pushing finger has to do work to elevate the block to the tipping point before the block topples.
+The block is initially in a stable equilibrium, and the pushing finger must do work to elevate the block to the tipping point before it topples.

 The duration of the motion

 For the block, the action occurs in seconds.
-Our complex climate system is quite the opposite, with the action played out over thousands of years.
+Our complex climate system operates quite differently, with its effects unfolding over thousands of years.
 Significant heating is soon evident in increased atmospheric temperatures and increased ocean surface temperatures.
 However, some impacts of heating take time.
-For example, the melting of ice occurs slowly as it takes large amounts of heat to melt ice.
-This means that increased sea levels due to melting ice will become evident slowly.
+For example, the melting of ice occurs slowly, as it requires a large amount of heat.
+This means that increased sea levels resulting from melting ice will become evident gradually.
 Also, the deep ocean currents move slowly, redistributing heat around our vast oceans.

 The reversibility of feedback loops

 The feedback loop of “more tilt leading to more tilt” is not reversible.
-In a shortened form this loop is (1) an increase in tilt tends to (2) increase the twisting force, which tends to (3) increase the tilt.
-Reversing the first element of this loop, you have a decreased tilt, which does decrease the twisting gravity force.
-However, there is still a gravity clockwise twist, so the tilt will still increase, not decrease.
+In a shortened form, this loop is (1) an increase in tilt tends to (2) increase the twisting force, which tends to (3) increase the tilt.
+Reversing the first element of this loop, you have a decreased tilt, which decreases the twisting gravity force.
+However, gravity is still providing a clockwise twist, so the tilt will still increase, not decrease.
 So this amplifying loop governing the toppling block will not run in reverse.

 Many of the self-amplifying feedback loops linked to climate change are also irreversible.
 For example, the methane loop cannot be reversed.
 Once warming releases Tundra methane into the atmosphere, subsequent cooling will not capture the methane, freeze it, and return it underground.